ali530/behave-selenium/README.md

 Using:
 - Python + Behave (BDD)
 - Selenium
-- Xvfb for headless browser testing (to run on )
+- Xvfb for headless browser testing (to run on Kubernetes)
 - Docker + Kubernetes CronJob to run the tests on a schedule

 ---